Economic entomology: Bees (Hymenoptera) and pollination

 Honey is perhaps the most economically valuable product from insects.
 Beekeeping is a commercial enterprise in most parts of the world and many forest tribes have been dependent on honey as a major source of nutrition.
-Honeybees can also act as pollinators of crop species.
-Many predators and parasitoid insects are encouraged and augmented in modern agriculture.
+Honeybees and bumblebees can also act as pollinators of crop species.
+Although pollination can be achieved during pollen transport via wind, a large amount is also achieved via insect, specifically bee transport.
+In 1986, there was an estimated 17,000 million worth of crops that were solely pollinated by insects in the United States.